 Prior to finals week, four students developed a public relations campaign in collaboration with Counseling Services to spread civility and positivity throughout campus.

-In a public relations campaigns class instructed by Jeanette Drake, Ph.D., associate professor of communications, students were split into teams and worked with clients to implement public relations campaigns.
+In a public relations campaigns class instructed by Jeanette Drake, Ph.D., associate professor of communication, students were split into teams and worked with clients to implement public relations campaigns.
 The students managed the projects from research to implementation to evaluation.

 “In the planning stages of our campaign, we chose to address the topic of civility because of what we noticed around campus.
 Bullying in residence halls was a concern to us,” said Sierra Heaton, sophomore animal science and public relations major.
 “This was something we wanted to change into promoting positive behaviors with the thought of passing on random acts of kindness and respect to others, instead of engaging in uncivil behaviors.”